RostislavTelitsin/RostislavTelitsin.github.io/README.md

 my email - *rostislav.telitsin@gmail.com*

 ## My portfolio
-The main aim of this portfolio is just demonstrate my coding skill I hope it can help me to get a job of software developer
+The main aim of this portfolio is just demonstrate my coding skills
+I hope it can help me to get a job of software developer
 ### ![alt-Python](python-logo-glassy3.png "Python") [Python portfolio](Python_Poftfolio.github.io)